 The wellness economy is a trillion dollar industry.
 How does your franchise stay competitive in such a crowded marketplace?

 The advantage of Perspire is, nobody has what we have right now.
-Lee saw that in the beginning and developed the system to be streamlined and focused with the help of an amazing team, including our Operations Manager, Katy Fetters.
+Lee saw that in the beginning and developed the system to be streamlined and focused with the help of an amazing team, including our Director of Operations Katy Fetters.
 It doesn't mean somebody won’t jump in the mix, there are already other infrared businesses out there now, but not like Perspire Sauna Studio.
 But we’re confident about our unique position.
 And we’ve already been in business for a decade, while other brands are only just getting started.